Siteglide/documentation/developer-tools/release-notes/module-system-files-changelog.md

 # Module - System Files - Changelog

+## 2.8.9.1 - 6th November 2025

+* Minor patch for native Image Optimisation to fix an issue when using it on shared AWS stack

+***

 ## 2.8.9.0 - 9th October 2025

 * Added support for Custom Fields on Company Information - [Roadmap](https://feedback.siteglide.com/p/company-information-custom-fields)